duckdb/duckdb-web/docs/extensions/full_text_search.md

 selected: Documentation/Full Text Search
 ---
 Full Text Search is an extension to DuckDB that allows for search through strings, similar to SQLite's FTS5 extension.
-Note that the FTS index will not update automatically when input table changes.
-A workaround of this limitation can be recreating the index to refresh.

 # API
 The extension adds two `PRAGMA` statements to DuckDB: one to create, and one to drop an index.
 Additionally, a scalar macro `stem` is added, which is used internally by the extension.